 - Soil requirements: rich and acidic to alkaline

 - Hardiness zones: USDA 10-11

 - When to plant: spring when temperatures at night are at least 50 F (10 C)

 An interesting bit of polka dot plant info is that the plant was miscategorized for years.
 It is now recognized as a member of the Hyphoestes group, along with over 100 plants.
 Polka dot plants are from Madagascar.
 They are perennial herbaceous shrubs whose stems get woody as they age.

 In its native habitat, the plant can get up to 3 feet (1 m) in height, but pot-grown specimens will usually be smaller, around 1 foot (31 cm).
 The tropical South African foliage plant is not cold-hardy but can persist outdoors in United States Department of Agriculture zones 10 to 11.
 It can live for years as a houseplant, even in artificial light.

-The foliage is the main reason to grow this plant.
-The leaves are dotted with darker spots in green and a base color of pink.
-Breeders have developed many other varieties, some of which have the green mottled spotting, but others are dotted with other hues.
-There are purple, scarlet, lavender and white speckled leaves.
+The foliage is the main reason for growing polka dot plants.
+The oval leaves are dotted with darker spots in green and a base color of pink.
+Breeders have developed many other varieties, some of which have the green mottled spotting, but others are dotted with different hues.
+There are purple, scarlet, lavender, and white speckled leaves.
 The foliage is an attractive foil for brightly colored perennial flowers and produces a beautiful mound.
 This adorable plant looks great tucked in a planter with other foliage plants, as part of a color display with flowers, or in summer borders for added texture.

 Polka Dot Plant Care